apollo1321/metamorphosis/README.md

 ## Dependencies

-All libraries are automatically downloaded at the project configuration stage. `Boost fibers`, `protobuf`, `gRPC` and `gtest` are used directly.
+All libraries are automatically downloaded at the project configuration stage. `Boost fibers`, `protobuf`, `gRPC`, `gtest` and `CLI11` are used directly.
 The rest of the dependencies are needed for the libraries themselves.

 ## Runtime